buildout/buildout/doc/topics/bootstrapping.rst

   existed, it might not have been possible to modify the environment without building Python from source.

-  Unfortunately, doing this this requires :ref:`using a bootstrap script
+  Unfortunately, doing this requires :ref:`using a bootstrap script
   <using-a-bootstrap-script>`.

 Local bootstrapping using the ``buildout`` subcommand